NSO-developer/nso-docker/README.md

 NSO in Docker is a project created by Cisco to enable users of NSO to easily run NSO in Docker.

+For internal Cisco users; ready made container images built from this repository are available at <https://containers.cisco.com/organization/nso-docker>

+-   use with NID skeletons:
+    -   `export NSO_IMAGE_PATH=containers.cisco.com/nso-docker/`
+    -   `export NSO_VERSION=5.6.3` (or whatever version you want!)

 # NSO in Docker for development and production